digitalcraftsman/hugo-agency-theme/README.md

 Agency Theme is a one page portfolio for companies and freelancers based on the [original Bootstrap theme](//github.com/IronSummitMedia/startbootstrap-agency) by [David Miller](//github.com/davidtmiller).
 This Hugo theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a timeline, and a contact form.

+#### NOTE: This theme is in maintenance mode!

+This means no new features will be added.
+[Syna](https://syna.okkur.org) has been created as a more flexible iteration of this theme.
+Consider to use it for new projects instead.

 ![Hugo Agency Theme screenshot](https://raw.githubusercontent.com/digitalcraftsman/hugo-agency-theme/master/images/screenshot.png)